DFreds/dfreds-module-docs/docs/free-modules/droppables/index.md

 - Easily drop folders of notes onto the canvas
 - Drop various files onto the canvas to automatically upload them to your world and create tokens, tiles, sounds, or notes
+- Drag and drop documents directly from their sheet onto any supported area

 ## Configuration